 - Check the Enable scale-based sizing check box.

-A slider appears under the Size property.
+A slider appears under the check box.
 It has two size stops (short vertical bars) that represent the minimum and maximum map scales for which symbol sizes can be set.

 The first stop is set at 1:500,000.
 This is the smallest scale at which the layer is visible because of your minimum scale setting.